 Technology can also be a very valuable resource for work outside of the classroom.
 Not only is there a wealth of information available to anyone with internet access for things like research, but it can also be extremely helpful for people who may not be keeping up with the class.

 For example, if a person is having difficulty understanding a concept in math, there are programs available to help tutor them.
 Resources are also available for topics like literature, grammar, history, science and more.

 If someone needs extra guidance, a tutor in another physical location can provide one-on-one lessons to give them the help they need.

-Whether you're talking about a traditional classroom setting or an online course, technology has opened up the doors for stunning visuals.
-Where past generations may have only had a single picture to describe a concept in education, we now have detailed videos, graphics, images, tutorials and more ... all at the touch of a button.
+Whether in a traditional classroom setting or an online course, technology has opened up the doors for stunning visuals.
+Where past generations may have only had a single picture to describe a concept in education, we now have detailed videos, graphics, images, tutorials and more … all at the touch of a button.